Jordan Kyrou Trade Destinations: Odds For Blues Winger To Be Moved At Trade Deadline

 Fact Checked by Nate Hamilton

-The NHL’s trade deadline is rapidly approaching, and many of the names being bandied about as trade candidates are either soon-to-be free agents or young prospects.
+The NHL season is over, and many of the names bandied about as trade candidates are either soon-to-be free agents or young prospects.
 That’s not the case with Jordan Kyrou of the St. Louis Blues.

-Kyrou, 26, is a seven-year veteran and one of the top goal scorers likely to be available, having scored 24 goals through 59 games this season.
-What makes Kyrou different is that he’s in the second year of an eight-year contract with an average annual value of $8.1 million.
+Kyrou, 27, is a seven-year veteran and one of the top goal scorers likely to be available, having scored 36 goals this past season.
+What makes Kyrou different is that he’s entering the third year of an eight-year contract with an average annual value of $8.1 million.

 Typically, a player like that isn’t considered a trade candidate.
-However, reports are circulating out of St. Louis that the team’s front office wants to make some changes to a team that, as of Thursday, is five points back of the Vancouver Canucks for the last wild card in the Western Conference.
+However, reports are circulating out of St. Louis that the team’s front office wants to make some changes to the roster.

-This is also the last year of Kyrou’s contract that doesn’t include a no-trade clause, meaning, the Blues wouldn’t need his approval to move him.
+Kyrou’s contract also no longer includes a no-trade clause, meaning, the Blues wouldn’t need his approval to move him.

-With all that in mind, BetMissouri.com used its Missouri sports betting mindset and developed the following odds on where Kyrou will be playing after the March 7 trade deadline passes.
+With all that in mind, BetMissouri.com used its Missouri sports betting mindset and developed the following odds on where Kyrou will be playing next season.

 Jordan Kyrou Trade Odds